VXSTATS/com.vxstats.qt/README.md

 QCoreApplication::setApplicationVersion( "$version" );
 ```

-Alternatially use direct setup without Qt meta system.
+Alternatively, use direct setup without Qt meta system.
 ```c++
 VX::App::instance().setIdentifier( "$appid" );
 VX::App::instance().setVersion( "$version" );
 ```

-Setup your build id is only directly possible, Qt will not support such a value directly.
+Setting up your build id is only possible directly; Qt will not support such a value directly.
 ```c++
 VX::App::instance().setBuild( "$build" );
 ```

 ## Setup
-Setup your environment with your credentials.
-Please insert your username, password and url here.
-For defuscation please follow our best practice documentation.
+Set up your environment with your credentials.
+Please put your username, password and url here.
+For obfuscation please follow our best practice documentation.
 ```c++
 VX::Statistics::instance().setServerFilePath( "https://$username:$password@$url/" );
 ```

 ## Page
-This is the global context, where you are currently on in your application.
-Just name it easy and with logical app structure to identify where the user stays.
+This is the global context that you are currently in in your application.
+Just give it a simple name with logical app structure to identify where the user stays.
 ```c++
 VX::Statistics::instance().page( "Main" );
 ```

 ## Event
-When you would like to request a page with dynamic content please use this function.
+If you want to request a page with dynamic content please use this function.
 ```c++
 VX::Statistics::instance().event( "$action", "$value" );
 ```